 You get to know them or you get known.
 My career was largely built on alcoholism.
 Especially when i was in New York.
 People all over the place drinking making friends socializing, exchanging business cards inviting each other to other events.
 And there is no faster way to get to know a person than drinking with them ( if you want a guide on how to properly drink leave a comment, it’s also a skill that takes time to develop).
 Alternatively go to events that either related to your industry, or if they don’t have them in your area, go to networking events for other industries, you might find clients there.
 I knew people who bought shares in mining companies ( just whatever the minimal was) and then turned up to share holding meetings and made friends and then got jobs out of that.

 And i mean a metric tonne.
 Start off with just volume, do a daily challenge.
 Post it on instagram, twitter, facebook, any platform that will let you.
 You have to get as many eyeballs on your work as possible.
 And it better be thematic, because people got to remember you for something specific. “oh i know a guy who makes dinosaurs” or “oh that guy who animates cars”.
 And you got to start posting it like CRAZY.
 For every 100 things you post, you might get one job out of it.
 This is not for the faint of heart.
 Which makes it even more important to pick a topic that you LOVE, because no matter what you pick, there will be people who LOVE doing that specific thing, and you will be competing with those people who will do it better and probably cheaper than you.

-Also don’t forget to put together a proper website, you want a little piece of the Internet that is completely under you control.
+You want a little piece of the Internet that is completely under you control.
 Go check out my article about small bussiness.
 It goes over how to set up a website rather quickly and what parts you need.
 Your website should convey to the visitor what you are good at and what kind of work you want to do as quickly as possible.
 Reels shouldn’t be longer than 1 minute, the shorter the better.
 Put your best work up top.

-Freelancing websites are really the last resort in most cases, they have the lowest paying clients and the jobs that no one else wants to take on.
+4.Freelancing job websites (upwork, fiverr etc) are really the last resort in most cases, they have the lowest paying clients and the jobs that no one else wants to take on.
 I know programmers seem to do okay on them.
 But creative tasks are just terrible.